-- Press the SEL CONTOUR soft key. - Enter the full name of the NC program with the contour definitions.
-Confirm your input with the END key
+▶ Press the SEL CONTOUR soft key.

+- Alternatively, press the SELECT FILE soft key and select the program - ► Confirm your input with the END key

 Program a SEL CONTOUR block before the SL cycles.
 Cycle 14 CONTOUR is no longer necessary if you use SEL CONTOUR.